TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 A forest of madness.

-Did it make sense that a forest like this, filled with horrifying monsters, existed, and yet they did not invade the town?
+Did it make sense that a forest like this, filled with horrifying monsters, existed, and yet they did not invade the village?

 No. Because this forest was artificial.
 Because it shouldn't exist unless created by a sentient hand.